 Oracle ORDER BY Clause

-In Oracle, a table stores its rows in unspecified order regardless of the order which rows were inserted into the database.
-To query rows in either ascending or descending order by a column, you must explicitly instruct Oracle Database that you want to do so.
+Oracle stores rows in tables in unspecified order, regardless of the order in which rows were inserted into the tables.
+To query rows in either ascending or descending order by a column, you must explicitly instruct Oracle that you want to do so.

-For example, you may want to list all customers the by their names alphabetically or display all customers in order of lowest to highest credit limits.
+For example, you may want to list all customers alphabetically by name or display them in order from lowest to highest credit limit.

-To sort data, you add the ORDER BY clause to the SELECT statement as follows:
+To sort the rows returned by the SELECT statement, you add the ORDER BY clause to the SELECT statement as follows:

 SELECT